codepath/android_guides/Using-the-App-ToolBar.md

 </android.support.v7.widget.Toolbar>
 ```

-With that the icon should properly display within the `ToolBar`!
+With that the icon should properly display within the `ToolBar` as expected.

 ### Custom Title View